KKBQ: 93Q

 On July 2, 1982, The New 79Q was launched on 790 AM KULF with a Top 40 format.
 The morning show was composed of John Lander and the Q-Morning Zoo, and proved to be an instant success.
 The station acquired the KKBQ callsign on August 13, 1982.

-The station's owners decided to add the Top 40 format to KYND (92.9 FM).
-The beautiful music format on 92.9 was beginning to see a decline in ratings as younger listeners thought of the format as "elevator music."
+The station's owners decided to add the Top 40 format to KYND, its beautiful music format was beginning to see a decline in ratings as younger listeners thought of the format as "elevator music."

 On December 29, 1982, at 6:00 a.m., "Houston's Stereo Combination" (a term coined by morning host John Lander since 790 AM was in AM stereo, originally the Kahn ISB and later the Motorola C-QUAM format) was born as KYND became The New 93KBQ, simulcasting part of the day on KKBQ (AM).
 The first song played was "Eye of the Tiger" by Survivor.
 The same song was used for the launch of WHTZ in New York City on August 2, 1983.

 The FM acquired the KKBQ-FM callsign two months later in February 1983.

 Later on, the station rebranded, first as "93FM", and finally to the more famous "93Q", in 1986.
 Incidentally, in the formats' early years on FM, listeners were heard during call-ins erroneously referring to the station as "Q93" or "93Q".
+The station, which had been transmitting from One Shell Plaza downtown since 1970, was scheduled to move to the Senior Road tower on the southwest side of town in late 1982, and move frequencies from 92.5 to 92.9, but that tower collapsed as construction neared completion.
+It would take nearly another year before a new tower could be built, and KKBQ moved from 92.5 to 92.9 when it was completed in October 1983.
+This move also accommodated the incoming 92.1 FM in Seabrook, Texas.